wolframroesler/snippets/README.md

 Source: <https://kofler.info/natural-scrolling-mit-dem-mausrad/#more-1956>

-### Mounting Nextcloud
+### Mount Nextcloud

-Access the files in your Nextcloud without syncing them to your harddisk.
-Doesn't require enough disk space to store your Nextcloud files.
+Access the files in your Nextcloud without syncing them to your harddisk, using Nextcloud's WebDAV interface.
+Doesn't require disk space to store your Nextcloud files locally.
 Doesn't use the Nextcloud client software.

 Tested with Ubuntu 16.04.
+Will probably work with Owncloud or any other WebDAV-based file service.

 The following examples assume that

-* `example.com` is your Nextcloud server
+* `mycloud.example.com` is your Nextcloud server
 * `myname` is your Nextcloud user name
 * `mypassword`is your Nextcloud password